librasteve/Air/docs/Air/Form.md

 method HTML() returns Air::Functional::Markup(Any)
 ```

-called when used as a FormTag, returns self.empty
+called when used as a Taggable, returns self.empty

 ### method HTML